9/11 Living Memorial

 Prior to joining Voices in May 2004, Ms. Stotz counseled clients for several years who were in transition with stressful life events such as divorce, death, stress or loss in relationships, relocation, financial and family issues.

 Her primary work at Voices focuses on providing phone and e-mail support for family members and survivors.
 Ms. Stotz also leads teleconferencing groups for family members and survivors.
 In addition, she locates appropriate groups for those affected by September 11th and does anxiety and depression screenings.

 Holding a masters in counseling from Fairfield University, Ms. Stotz is a Licensed Professional Counselor and a National Certified Counselor.
 She is a member of the Connecticut Counseling Association and Chi Sigma Iota (an international honorary society for counselors).

-Sean joined the VOICES team in January, 2009.
-His primary responsibilities include basic web development, graphic/image editing, creating printed material and uploading information to the site, including creating family tribute pages for the Voices of September 11th Living Memorial.
+Sean joined the VOICES team in January 2009.
+His primary responsibilities include web development, graphic/image editing, creating printed material and uploading information to the site, including creating family tribute pages for the Voices of September 11th Living Memorial.

 Tom joined the VOICES team in May, 2006.
 His primary responsibilities include web development and VOICES' technical support.
 Tom is a native of Stamford, CT and an accomplished web designer.

 Stephanie Landau joined Voices of September 11th in 2007 as the Event and Program Coordinator.
 She is responsible for coordinating the annual fundraising gala, th 9/11 Day of Remembrance, 9/11 Living Memorial workshops and the VOICES Internship and Volunteer Programs.